martin-t/martin-t.github.io/content/drafts/blog-requirements.md

 +++
-title = "Basics for readable websites that most devs don't seem to understand"
+title = "Basic requirements for readable websites which most devs don't seem to understand for some reason"
 +++

 <!--